linanwx/aosr/README.md

 answer
 ```

 In the card, a cloze with a pair of `==` will split this card.
 The remaining part will become a question, and the cloze part will become an answer.
+Note that each cloze will be treated as a separate question and answer.

 ```
 A ==cloze==.